-In this part of the Splat Hair Dye review, we’ve rounded up customer comments from various sources around the web that shed some light on the quality and results of the brand’s highly pigmented dye.
+In this part of the Splat Hair Dye review, I’ve rounded up customer comments from various sources around the web that shed some light on the quality and results of the brand’s highly pigmented dye.

 - Original Complete Kits (all colors) – 3.9/5 stars, 1,725 ratings

 - Naturals (all colors) – 4.4/5 stars, 448 ratings

 - Splat Temporary Hair Dye (1 wash) – 4.4/5 stars, 48 ratings